lemonlime4/chromua/README.md

 Currently, there are only conversions between color spaces.

+The examples are best viewed with the `--window` feature or on the pad.

 ## Color space conversions

 There is a function `XToY` for any two of the following color spaces: